ethersphere/bee-docs/docs/installation/manual.md

 ## SWAP Bandwidth Incentives

-SWAP mode is now enabled by default for testing on Swarm mainnet, you must include configuration paramaters specifying a valid [Goerli Testnet](https://goerli.net/) RPC endpoint.
+SWAP mode is now enabled by default for testing on Swarm mainnet, you must include configuration parameters specifying a valid [Goerli Testnet](https://goerli.net/) RPC endpoint.
 You can run your [own Goerli node](https://github.com/goerli/testnet), or use a RPC provider such as [rpc.slock.it/goerli](https://rpc.slock.it/goerli) or [Infura](https://infura.io/).

 When running your Bee node with SWAP enabled for the first time, your Bee node will deploy a 'chequebook' contract using the canonical factory contract which is deployed by Swarm.
 A factory is used to ensure every node is using legitimate and verifiable chequebook contracts.
 Once the chequebook is deployed, Bee will deposit a certain amount of gBZZ (Goerli BZZ tokens) in the chequebook contract so that it can pay other nodes in return for their services.